-Load testing is very important to check application performance during heavy traffic or sudden traffic spikes.
+Load testing is very important for gauging website, web application, and API performance during normal, heavy, or even sudden traffic spikes.
 This post will help to understand load testing using Docker containers with Continuous Integration (CI) tools.
 The Docker approach to load test applications enables sharing the tests between users and replicating the test environment easily using Docker containers.
 We will briefly explain what Docker is and using Docker containers and tools used to load test applications via CI.

 What is Docker?

 Docker!
 You might have heard this fascinating word among your team or read in technology blogs and it also might sound intimidating at first place.
 Docker is a containerization platform which packages your app source code and all the dependency packages together in a form called a Docker container.
 It makes sure the application runs in any environment without thinking about the overhead of operating system or system configurations.
 Isn’t this cool!

 Moreover, Docker is a popular tool which makes it very easy to build, deploy and run applications using containers.
 Due to this, our application can run anywhere with having the same behavior.
 And the important thing, Docker is open source.

 A Docker container is a lightweight, standalone, executable package of software that includes everything which an application needs: codebase, system libraries, system tools and settings.
 A container wraps up the code and its dependencies together which helps the application to run quickly and reliably from one environment to another.

 With Docker, developers can focus on writing code without worrying about the system on which application runs, this makes the application portable.
 The way an application runs on your local machine would be as close or same to production.

 - Easily scalable.
 Due to the lightweight containers, docker containers can spin up in seconds and can easily scale.